jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 If you see a "mute" icon above a user, it means that person cannot hear you.
 Either they have muted you, soloed one or more users not including you, or have set your fader in their mix to zero.

+### Grp button

+Defines a group of audio channels.
+Moving the fader of one member of the group moves the faders of all the others Up to 8 groups can be defined.

+### Mute button

-Using the **Mute button** prevents users being heard in your local mix.
+Prevents users being heard in your local mix.
 Be aware that when you mute someone, they will see a "muted" icon above your fader to indicate that you cannot hear them.
 Note also that you will continue to see their VU meters moving if sound from the muted user is reaching the server.
 Your fader position for them is also unaffected.

+Note that muting your **own** channel simply means you will not hear your signal from the server (and is not advised as it can lead to you becoming out of time with other players).
+This is therefore not the same as using "[Mute Myself](#mute-myself-button)".

+### Solo button

-The **Solo button** allows you to hear one or more users on their own.
+Allows you to hear one or more users on their own.
 Those not soloed will be muted.
 Note also that those people who are not soloed will see a "muted" icon above your fader.

 Users are listed left to right in the order that they connect.
 You can change the sort order using the Edit option in the application menu.